 Claret Ash, Fraxinus oxycarpa Raywood is a popular ornamental tree widely planted in Canberra for its exquisite red autumn foliage.
 Many trees are today exhibiting crown dieback which takes several seasons to become apparent and eventually ends in tree death.
-The cause(s) of this dieback are unknown.
+The cause(s) of this dieback is unknown.
 They could be caused by an unknown pathogen or be related to site conditions.

-This study aims to provide data on the speed with which the dieback advances through tree crowns, and to identify any links between the dieback and other environmental factors such as tree age, the level of tree maintenance, inherent site parameters, and site disturbance.
+This study aims to provide data on the speed with which the dieback advances through tree crowns and to identify any links between the dieback and other environmental factors such as tree age, the level of tree maintenance, inherent site parameters, and site disturbance.

 The project focuses on dieback in Claret Ash street trees in four suburbs, Ainslie (established in 1944), Narrabundah (est. in 1947), Weetangera (est. 1970) and Gowrie (est.1981).

 DISMUT (decision information system for the management of urban trees), 1997-2000 showed dieback in these suburbs varied from 5% and 11%.
 The present survey in 2002 showed 29% and 54% respectively indicating that dieback in these suburbs is rapidly increasing and is therefore a major problem in Canberra’s urban forest.